 All of these benefits, and more, will help to improve your physical and emotional wellbeing.

-Simply send Dean a message, via the 'contact form' page of this web site and let Dean know whether you would like individual sessions, a course of three sessions or a course of six sessions.
+Simply send Dean a message, via the 'contact form' page of this web site and let Dean know whether you would like individual sessions or a course of three sessions.
 Dean will contact you to book you in.
 See the main menu for the link to the 'Prices and Online Shop' page.

 You can reach Dean on:

 Thank you for visiting my web site.
 I am always interested to hear your views and ideas about how I may further develop this site and my services.
 Please feel free to phone me or to contact me via the 'Contact Form' page, with your suggestions and feedback.